This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-2. Australian Stockman’s Hall of Fame
+2. Visit Australian Stockmen’s Hall of Fame

 What I really connected to in this museum was how much the culture of White Australia grew from the Outback and the stockman.
 The jackeroos and jillaroos and how they tried their best to tame a wild land.

 This region has been the backbone of growth in Australia for over a hundred years.

 It was fascinating to learn more of the story as you wandered through the exhibits.
 I recommend first watching the movie to give you a great perspective and overview of the stockman’s story.

 The girls had fun moving from exhibit to exhibit and learning as best they could through the interactive displays.